jmhill/demo-todo/README.md

 - Domain services return `Result<T, E>`
 - Errors are explicit in type signatures
 - No hidden exceptions in business logic
+- See [Error Handling with neverthrow](#error-handling-with-neverthrow) for detailed patterns

 ### ✅ Dependency Inversion